 What is a crown or bridge?

-A crown (or cap) is a ceramic, metal, or combined metal/ceramic shell that fits over a tooth.
+A crown (or cap) is a ceramic, metal, or combined metal/porcelain shell that fits over a tooth.
 There are many reasons a crown may be indicated for your tooth; large, leaking fillings, teeth with fillings on multiple surfaces, cracked or broken teeth, improperly formed enamel, cavities below the gumline, and teeth at risk of further fracture (including root canal-treated teeth) are some possible indications for a crown.
 A crown can also be done for cosmetic reasons, to change the shape or color of a tooth.

 Fixed partial dentures (bridges) are used to replace missing teeth; they consist of crowns placed on teeth on both sides of the space, with a replacement tooth or teeth connecting within the space.
 A bridge is one way to replace missing teeth; implants, removable partial dentures, or leaving the space empty are all alternatives.

 How are they done?

 Some teeth with large fractures or cavities may require root canal treatment before crowns can be placed; if this may be the case for your tooth, it will be discussed before treatment is begun.